-It is concluded from the coexisting simulation results in Table 10.5.3-1 that IAB-MT can reuse the OTA BS blocking requirement with CP-OFDM interferer signal.
+It is concluded from the coexisting simulation results in Table 10.5.2-1 that IAB-MT can reuse the OTA BS blocking requirement with CP-OFDM interferer signal.
 Therefore, the inband blocking level for wide area IAB-MT of type 2-O is specified with 33 dB higher than OTA REFSENS power level with inteferer signal of CP-OFDM waveform.
-The inband blocking level for local area IAB-MT of type 2-O is specified with 35.5 higher than OTA REFSENS power level with inteferer signal of CP-OFDM waveform for bands n257, n258, n261.
-The inband blocking level for local area IAB-MT of type 2-O is specified with 34.5 higher than OTA REFSENS power level with CP-OFDM waveform of inteferer signal for bands n260.
+The inband blocking level for local area IAB-MT of type 2-O is specified with 35.5 dB higher than OTA REFSENS power level with inteferer signal of CP-OFDM waveform for bands n257, n258, n261.
+The inband blocking level for local area IAB-MT of type 2-O is specified with 34.5 dB higher than OTA REFSENS power level with CP-OFDM waveform of inteferer signal for bands n260.